UK/China business opportunities - 18/03/19❰ Back

 Bailey Fisher’s Technology Leadership Dinners are hosted in partnership with Mills & Reeve and Grant Thornton.

-Attendance at these events is by invitation for C-level executives from innovative businesses across the growth technology sector.
-For more information on future events please contact Toby Young – Head of the Technology Practice, or Helen Poole – Head of Marketing & Events at Bailey Fisher.❰ Back
+Attendance at Leadership Series events is by invitation for C-suite executives from innovative growth businesses.
+For more information on future events please contact Helen Poole – Head of Marketing & Events at Bailey Fisher.❰ Back